ca-archived/iOS-NBUCore/README.md

 ### NBUCore_<>.xcconfig Files

-Add these files to your target's build settings if you want to have some default settings to configure your Debug, Testing and Store configurations.
+Add these files to your target's build settings if you want to have some default settings to configure your Debug, Testing and Production configurations.

 ### NBUUtil